JavaScript Modules and how to effectively work with Export Import

 In JavaScript, one script is one module.
 A module is nothing but a JavaScript file.

-Modules can be used to keep the code footprint for a related area smaller, concise and as an independent unit.
-Using modules we can create reusable functionalities that automatically bring down the code quantity.
+We can use modules to keep the related area's code footprint smaller, concise, and independent.
+Using modules, we can create reusable functionalities that automatically bring down the code quantity.

 Basics of export and import

-Modules can be loaded into each other by using the keywords, export
+We can load modules into each other using the keywords export and import.

 Let us understand these with a simple example.
-Let us assume, we have a JavaScript file(a module) called, calc.js
+Let us assume we have a JavaScript file(a module) called calc.js.
+It exports two feature functions called sum and sub.
+It is no brainer what these functions do, and they do summation and subtraction, respectively.

 // calc.js